tracim/tracim/backend/README.md

 ## Running the Tracim Backend Daemons

-Features such as async email notification and email reply system need additional daemons to work.
+Features such as async email notification and email reply system require additional daemons to work.

 ### Manually